CdC-SI/ZAS-EAK-CopilotGPT/_sources/guidelines/sphinx.rst.txt

 #.
 Install dependencies
     ``doc/requirement.txt`` contains Sphinx and several Sphinx extension packages that we use within the project.
-    Other files contains packages required for building the Copilot project, and thus for building the Sphinx documentation.
+    The other files contain packages required for building the Copilot project, and thus for building the Sphinx documentation.

     .. code-block:: console